CyprienBosserelle/BG_Flood/README.md

 The core SWE engine and adaptivity has been inspired and taken from St Venant solver from [Basilisk](http://basilisk.fr/) and the CUDA GPU memory model has been inspired by the work from [Vacondio _et al._2017](https://dl.acm.org/citation.cfm?id=3031292))

 The adaptive version of the model is currently under heavy developement.
-Makefile in the master branch is not operational and general process may be broken in othe rbranch as well.
+Makefile in the master branch is not operational and general process may be broken in other branches as well.